 \subsection{1d time series data: Dynamics and performance of the Wk-means algorithm}

-In this section, we study the behaviour of the Wk-means clustering algorithm for one-dimensional time series data.
-In section~\ref{sec:1d_ts-synthetic_data_generation}, we detail how we construct synthetic one-dimensional data; we then give an example of clustering results on the synthetic 1d data in~\ref{sec:1d_ts-example}.
-In section \ref{sec:1d_ts-dynamics} we use the synthetic data to study the dynamics of the algorithm.
-We study several metrics throughout the iteration of the algorithm and suggest how these metrics can be used to identify good clusterings.
-Then, in section~\ref{sec:1d_ts-accuracy}, we quantify the accuracy of the clustering algorithm for different combinations of the window size parameter~$h_1$ and lifting size parameter~$h_2$.
-We demonstrate how the quality of the clustering results can depend on the amount of data available and this leads us to suggest a way of optimising the clustering results in low-data environments.
+In this section, we study the behaviour of the Wk-means clustering algorithm for 1d time series data.
+In Section~\ref{sec:1d_ts-synthetic_data_generation}, we detail how we construct synthetic 1d data; we then give an example of clustering results on the synthetic 1d data in Section~\ref{sec:1d_ts-example}.
+In Section \ref{sec:1d_ts-dynamics} we use the synthetic data to study the dynamics of the algorithm.
+We study several metrics throughout the iterations of the algorithm and suggest how these metrics can be used to identify good clusterings.
+Next, in Section~\ref{sec:1d_ts-accuracy}, we quantify the accuracy of the clustering algorithm for different combinations of the window size parameter~$h_1$ and the lifting size parameter~$h_2$.
+We demonstrate how the quality of the clustering results can depend on the amount of data available, and this leads us to suggest a way of optimising the clustering results in low-data environments.